LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-You will see that buckets are now sorted to return the most recent interval first intead of last.
+You will see that buckets are now sorted to return the most recent interval first.

 ![image](https://user-images.githubusercontent.com/60980933/115941140-72383000-a461-11eb-90c2-a86cc1ae8233.png)

 #### Histogram Aggregation
+With the `date_histogram aggregation`, we were able to create buckets based on time intervals.

 The `histogram aggregation` creates buckets based on any numerical interval.

 Ex.
 Create a buckets based on price interval that increases in increments of 10.